-Deposits with palaeontological remains can be found in 21 sites from the List and 41 sites from the Tentative List (total 62 sites).
+Deposits with palaeontological remains can be found in 22 sites from the List and 40 sites from the Tentative List (total 62 sites).

-The analysis of sites showed that Precambrian fossils are present in eight sites, Cambrian fossils are present in three sites, Ordovician, Silurian, Devonian, Carboniferous fossils in one site each, Permian - in two sites, Triassic - in eight sites, Jurassic - in three sites, Cretaceous - in nine sites, Paleogene - in ten sites, Neogene - in five and Quaternary - in ten sites.
+The analysis of sites showed that Precambrian fossils are present in eight sites, Cambrian fossils are present in three sites, Ordovician fossils are present in two sites, Silurian, Devonian, Carboniferous fossils in one site each, Permian - in two sites, Triassic - in eight sites, Jurassic - in three sites, Cretaceous - in nine sites, Paleogene - in ten sites, Neogene - in five and Quaternary - in ten sites.